guildai/guild.ai/pages/docs/guides/create-object-detector.md

 ./detector:prepare  Prepare images annotated using Pascal VOC format
 ```

-We use this operation to prepare annotated images for training and
+We use `prepare` to process annotated images, converting them into TF
+records that are split between training and validation sets.

-validation.
-First we must obtain some annotated images.
+Before running `prepare`, we need some annotated images.

 ## Obtain annotated images

 If you have Pascal VOC annotated images, you may use them to train
 your detector.

-If you don't have images, you can download one of these datasets:
+If you don't have images, download one of these datasets:

 <table class="table">
   <tr>